Canada Health Act: Comprehensiveness

-The health care insurance plans must cover "all insured health services provided by hospitals, medical practitioners or dentists" under section 9.
+The provincial/territorial healthcare insurance plans must cover "all insured health services provided by hospitals, medical practitioners or dentists" under section 9.

 Section 2 defines what is meant by insured health services.
 In general, this retains the restriction to hospital and physician services arising from the earlier legislation.
 The provinces are allowed, but not required, to insure additional services.

-Notably, that the Canada Health Act refers to "surgical dental services" but only if these must be provided within a hospital.
+Notably, the Canada Health Act refers to "surgical dental services" but only if these must be provided within a hospital.
 In practice, this almost never occurs, and the annual health expenditure data published by the Canadian Institute for Health Information (CIHI) confirm that Canadian dental services are almost entirely financed privately.
 Lobbying by other providers, including nurses, led the act to speak of 'practitioners' rather than physicians; physician services had to be covered, but provinces were allowed, but not required, to define other health professions as qualifying under the Canada Health Act.
 To date, this provision has been used only occasionally; for example, some provinces have added midwifery, which means that their services are also fully publicly paid for.

 Universality

-All insured persons must be covered for insured health services "provided for by the plan on uniform terms and conditions".
+All insured persons must be covered for insured health services "provided for by the plan on uniform terms and conditions."
 This definition of insured persons excludes those who may be covered by other federal or provincial legislation, such as serving members of the Canadian Forces or Royal Canadian Mounted Police, inmates of federal penitentiaries, persons covered by provincial workers' compensation, and some Indigenous peoples.
 Some categories of resident, such as landed immigrants and Canadians returning to live in Canada from other countries, may be subject to a waiting period by a province or territory, not to exceed three months, before they are classified as insured persons; this waiting period arises from the portability provisions.